Julianne Malveaux: Education and career

 Currently, Malveaux serves on the boards of the Economic Policy Institute as well as The Black Doctoral Network and she is President of PUSH Excel, the educational branch of the Rainbow PUSH Coalition.
 She is also the President and founder, of Economic Education a non-profit located in Washington, DC.
-Described by Cornel West as "the most iconoclastic public intellectual in the country", Malveaux contributes to the public dialogue on issues such as race, culture, gender, and their economic impacts.

-In 1990, Malveaux, along with 15 other African American women and men, formed the African-American Women for Reproductive Freedom.
+In 1990, Malveaux, along with 15 other African-American women and men, formed the African-American Women for Reproductive Freedom.

-She taught at San Francisco State University (1981–1985) and was a visiting professor at the University of California, Berkeley, (1985–1992).
+She taught at San Francisco State University (1981–1985) and was a visiting professor at the University of California, Berkeley (1985–1992).
 She has been visiting faculty at the New School for Social Research, College of Notre Dame (San Mateo, California), Michigan State University, and Howard University.
-In 2014, she was special guest lecturer at both Meharry Medical College, (Nashville, Tennessee) and in 2017 she delivered a three-part lecture as part of Hutchins Center for African and African American Research, Harvard University's W.E.B.
-Dubois lecture series.
+In 2014, she was special guest lecturer at both Meharry Medical College, (Nashville, Tennessee) and in 2017 she delivered a three-part lecture as part of Hutchins Center for African and African American Research, Harvard University's W. E. B. Du Bois lecture series.

 On June 1, 2007, Malveaux became the 15th President of Bennett College for Women in Greensboro, North Carolina.
 In February 2012, Malveaux announced that she would be stepping down from this position in May 2012, saying in a statement: "While I remain committed to [historically black colleges and universities] and the compelling cause of access in higher education, I will actualize that commitment, now, in other arenas.
 I will miss Bennett College and will remain one of its most passionate advocates."

-Malveaux was appointed dean of the new college of Ethnic Studies at California State University, Los Angeles.
+In 2021, Malveaux was appointed dean of the new college of Ethnic Studies at California State University, Los Angeles.